 Foot Examination | Each Clinic Visit |

 Keeping detailed nursing documentation and tracking patient progress is vital.
 It helps manage high blood sugar well and prevents serious issues.
-For those who are very sick, checking blood sugar often is crucial to keep it in the right range18.
+For those very sick, checking blood sugar often is crucial to keep it in the right range.

 “Meticulous documentation and monitoring are the cornerstones of effective high blood sugar management in diabetes care.”